tehface/TuksoShoutcast/README.md

 1. To make an android app for my shoutcast stream

-2. To update the SDK level of the project I cloned so it works with modern versions of Android.
+2. To update the API level of the project I cloned so it works with modern versions of Android.

 Current status
 --------------